SLA's Frequently Asked Camping Questions

 Can I drink the water?

-We do not recommend that you drink the water.
+We do not recommend that you drink unfiltered water.

 Can I bring my own firewood?

 No. To protect the area from firewood gathering and to prevent the spread of invasive pests, do not bring firewood to our campsites.